This Vegan Chocolate Almond Bark Is The Easiest Dessert You're Not Making (Yet)

 I took four of Taza Chocolate’s Wicked Dark bars, which Yearwood uses at her chocolate shop along with Republica Del Cacao, placed them in a glass bowl and microwaved it in 30 second increments until the chocolate was melted.
 Then, I carefully poured the melted chocolate onto a parchment paper-lined cookie sheet, mixed in a cup of toasted almonds, and used a spatula to spread it out into a thin layer.

 “Chocolate bark is a thing that you have to buy very little for which is cool because it’s a nice way to use up little bits of things here and there in your kitchen,” Yearwood says.
 “You want to avoid anything that's wet, like maraschino cherries or something that'll make your chocolate weird.
 But other than that, go wild.”

-If you can, avoid putting your bark mixture into the fridge for long periods of time, but that you can put it in for about five minutes just to let it set.
+If you can, avoid putting your bark mixture into the fridge for long periods of time.
+Instead, put it in the refrigerator for about five minutes just to let it set.

 “If you keep it in the fridge too long, it could produce condensation.
 If you do want to put it in the fridge because you have things in it that might get weird at room temperature, you can just put it in a sealed container.
 The good thing about the bark is that it'll keep forever as long as it’s at a good temperature and not exposed to weird flavors,” Yearwood says.

 Since I didn’t want soggy chocolate and my kitchen typically stays pretty chilly, I decided to go with her advice and pop it into the fridge for a few minutes and then return it to my counter so it could continue to firm up.